-Public Speaking I. (Formerly Oral Communication) (3) Prerequisite: A score of 17 on the English portions of the Enhanced ACT or ENG 0125 with a grade of "C" or better.
+1113 Public Speaking I. (Formerly Oral Communication) (3)

 Study and practice in making speeches for a variety of public forums.
-Major emphasis is placed on communication principles and study and practice in making speeches for a variety of public forums.
 Major emphasis is placed on communication principles and practice in the preparation and delivery of public speech.
 Three lecture hours per week.

 1123 Public Speaking II.
-(3) Prerequisite: SPT 1113 A continuation in the study of public speaking with emphasis on research, organization and delivery techniques.
+(3) Prerequisite: SPT 1113

+A continuation in the study of public speaking with emphasis on research, organization and delivery techniques.
 Three lecture hours per week.